Anti-Racism Grant Frequently Asked Questions

 If a grant is received, is there a grant application process that the researcher will need to complete, will we need to report findings at some point, etc. If so, when will these deliverables be due?

 There are no additional SIOP-required applications that winners of the Anti-Racism Grant would need to complete.
 At the end of the project, a completed report and financial statement will need to be provided to the SIOP Foundation to share and summarize results and document how the funds were spent.
-We are also still considering a more public process for promoting the work of the project winner(s) for supporting their work and seeking additional funding to support this initiative.

 I have applied for a SIOP Small Grant but am also interested in the Anti-Racism Grant.
 Is this grant under the same constrictions that one person cannot receive two SIOP grants in the same cycle?
 If I received an Anti-Racism Grant, would it automatically disqualify me from the SIOP Small Grant I applied for?